luxonis/depthai-docs-website/FAQ.md

 ## What is DepthAI?

-DepthAI is an Embedded Spatial AI platform.
+DepthAI is *the* Embedded Spatial AI platform.
 It gives embedded systems the super-power of human-like perception in real-time: what an object is and where it is in physical space.

 It can be used with off-the-shelf models (see how [here](https://docs.luxonis.com/tutorials/openvino_model_zoo_pretrained_model/)) or with custom models using our completely-free training flow (see how [here](https://docs.luxonis.com/tutorials/object_det_mnssv2_training/)).